bmsourav024/Analytics-Portfolio/README.md

 # Project Description

-This project provides a comprehensive analysis of Zomato's global restaurant data.
-The goal is to deliver data-backed recommendations to guide Zomato's management on where to expand internationally.
+This project provides a comprehensive analysis of Zomato's global restaurant data to identify key opportunities for international expansion.
+The goal is to provide data-backed recommendations to guide management's decisions on where to open new restaurants.
+The analysis leverages various Excel functions and visualizations to interpret trends related to restaurant density, customer ratings, pricing, and service offerings.